Noise Levels in 78073, TX | Find Quiet Neighborhoods With Our Sound Map

 Quiet suburban street at night

-Northern 78073 sounds about 42% louder than Southern 78073 to the human ear, a 5.1 dBA gap.
+To the human ear, noise in northern 78073 sounds about 138% louder than in eastern 78073, a 12.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-35 do you need to be?